wgxcodersdc/organization/learning-resources/front-end-hack-nights/first_timers_guide.md

 ```

-In above code, every `<p>` tag with an `id` attribute of container will be colored blue, and every `class` attribute of error will be red.
-As you can see, `id` attribute is selected using `#` hash/pound symbol, and `class` attribute is selected using `.` the dot or period symbol.
+In the above code, the `<p>` tag with an `id` attribute of container would be colored blue.
+IDs are unique within a page - only one element should contain that particular ID (uniquely identified) Meanwhile, every element with a `class` attribute of error will be red.
+Classes are used for multiple elements on a page with the same style.
+In CSS, the `id` attribute is selected using a `#` hash/pound symbol, while the `class` attribute is selected using the dot or period symbol `.`.

 **Common Selectors:**

 1. `*` - Universal selector.
 The star symbol will target every single element on the page.
 It literally means 'ALL'.
 Be very careful while using this selector as it would apply the style on every single element of your web page.
-2. `#id` - Id Selectors.
-To select an element by its `id` attribute.
+2. `#id` - Id selector.
+To select a single element by its `id` attribute.
-3. `.class` - Class selectors.
-To select an element by its `class` attribute.
+3. `.class` - Class selector.
+To select elements by their `class` attribute.
 4. `h1`, `p`, `body`, `div`  - Type selectors.
-To select an element by its tag-type.
+To select an element by its tag type.
-5. `div.article table` - Descendant Selectors.
-When you want to apply a style rule to a particular element only when it lies inside a particular element, in this case the CSS rule would only be applied if a `table` is inside a `div` with `class` attribute of 'article'
+5. `div.article table` - Descendant selector.
+When you want to apply a style rule to a particular element only when it lies inside a particular elemen.
+In this case the CSS rule would only be applied to a `table` that is inside a `div` with a `class` attribute of 'article'

-##### Referencing CSS from within a HTML page
+##### Referencing CSS from Within an HTML Page

-For our CSS and HTML files to talk to each other we need to reference our CSS file within our HTML.
-The best practice is to include all of our styles in a single external style sheet, which is referenced from within the `<head>` element of our HTML document, like so:
+For our CSS and HTML files to talk to each other we need to reference our CSS file within our HTML document.
+The best practice is to include all of our styles in a single external style sheet, which is referenced from within the `<head>` element of our HTML document:

 ```
 <head>